-In writing the senior thesis, the student should demonstrate
+In writing the senior thesis, the student should:

-- the capacity to conceive a theoretically informed and well designed research project
+conceive a theoretically informed and well-designed research project

-- the language skills to research and evaluate primary and secondary materials and to effectively synthesize these, and
+apply the language skills to research and evaluate primary and secondary materials

-- the analytical and methodological skills to produce an innovative and critically astute thesis.
+utilize the analytical and methodological skills to produce an innovative and critically astute thesis

 The quality of the thesis is evaluated on the basis of the following criteria: